Close

 • Service members may be protected in certain situations from default judgments for a failure to respond to a lawsuit or appear at trial.

 Military legal assistance attorneys can help you understand the implications of your divorce, and your communication with them is private.
 They can also refer you to nongovernment civilian lawyer referral services.
-To find a free military legal assistance attorney on an installation near you, visit the Legal Services Locator.
+To find a free military legal assistance attorney on an installation near you, visit the Legal Services Locator on the Military OneSource website.

 Your rights as a divorced military spouse

-For divorce or legal separation situations that require representation in civil court or involve contested issues such as child custody, spousal/child support or division of assets, you’ll want to consult with a civilian attorney.
+For divorce or legal separation situations that require representation in civil court or involve contested issues such as child custody, spousal/child support or division of assets, you will want to consult with a civilian attorney.

 • The former spouse was married to the military member for at least 20 years at the time of the divorce, dissolution or annulment.

-• The military member has performed at least 20 years of service that is creditable in determining eligibility for retired pay (the member does not have to be retired from active duty).
+• The military member has performed at least 20 years of service that is creditable in determining eligibility for retirement pay (the member does not have to be retired from active duty).

 • The former spouse was married to the member during at least 20 years of the member’s retirement-creditable service.